Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/update-rhel/howto-reliably-update-rhel.md

 ---

-This procedure leverages the `-l` (list-only) script option as a before/after verification for kernel package versions, and provides all commands for a consistent, reliable RHEL minor release update.
+This procedure leverages the `-l` (list-only) script option for before/after verification of kernel package versions, and provides all commands for a consistent, reliable RHEL minor release update.